clcarpenter1/Hello-World/README.md

 This is my **first** repository file I've created using GitHub.
 It is helping me learn how to use this new platform.

 ## How to Run Program
 I'm still figuring out how to run this program.
-[This link should help me.] (https://stackoverflow.com/questions/59815504/how-to-run-a-github-repository)
+[This link should help me](https://stackoverflow.com/questions/59815504/how-to-run-a-github-repository)

 ## Files Used
 This is the only file needed right now.